 Organisation(s)/funding sources: Partners included: Connect4Change, Cordaid, IICD (Netherlands) and Health Child and I-Network (Uganda).
 Funded through Grant of €166,395 from IICD (€64,725) and Cordaid (€101,670).

 Geographic scope and time frame : Jinja, Lira and Apac districts in Uganda, October 2012 to 30 September 2015

-Makerere University Faculty of Computing and Information Technology won an Africa Union (AU) bid to create an e-network that will provide connectivity for Eastern and Central African countries to a pan-African network through fibre optics and wireless links.
-This will enable the sharing of resources such as BlackBoard digital learning software, backups, and elearning courses.
-The faculty has a department that trains staff in e-learning and supports elearning in the whole of the university.
+Makerere University College of Computing and Information Technology won an Africa Union (AU) bid to create an e-network that will provide connectivity for Eastern and Central African countries to a pan-African network through fibre optics and wireless links.
+This has enabled the sharing of resources such as BlackBoard digital learning software, backups, and elearning courses.
+The College has a department that trains staff in e-learning and supports elearning in the whole of the university.

 Organisation(s)/funding sources : Funding was provided by the Government of India through the AU.
 Makerere was the lead university serving Comoros, Djibouti, Eriteria, Ethiopia, Kenya, Madagascar, Mauritius, Rwanda, Seychelles, Somalia, Sudan, Tanzania, and Uganda.

 Geographic scope and time frame : Eastern and central African regions; project announced in July 2006.